MohammadGhanaym/Data-Analysis-Projects/Adventure Works Data Analysis/README.md

 ```

+#### **Time Series Dashboard Design**
-- We created a clustered bar chart to display the total profit, total revenue, and total transactions for each year, and we added a button for each KPI to switch between them.
+- We created a bar chart to display the total profit, total revenue, and total transactions for each year, and we added a button for each KPI to switch between them.
+- We computed the average for each KPI and highlighted the years where the total KPI value was above the average in this chart.
+- We also calculated the contribution percentage for the years that are above the average for each KPI.
-- Now, let's calculate the percentage increase or decrease between two years for our KPIs.
+- We calculated the percentage increase or decrease between two years for our KPIs.
+- We created a line chart to show the total profit trends over the months.
+  - We used **Power Pivot** to sort the **Month Name** column by the **Month Number** column in the **DimDate** table.
+  - We calculated the contribution of the top three months to the total profit.
+- We created a line chart to show the total profit trends over the weekdays.
+  - We **highlighted** the top three days with the highest total profit.
+- We created a donut chart to show the total profit per day type (weekday, weekend)
+    - We calculated the make-up percentage per day type of the total profit
+- We created four cards to show the total profit per year quarter.
+- We created a filter to filter our analysis by country

+#### **Product & Customer Dashboard Design**

+The top part of this chart is for product analysis:
+- We created a bar chart to show the top 5 products that contribute to the profit and their contribution percentage.
+- We created 3 cards to display the total available products, sold products, and unsold products.
+- We created a bar chart to show the total profit by product colors.
+- We used Power Query to create a column called `Product Price Type` that categorizes prices as `Less Expensive` (≤ \$150) or `Expensive` (> \$150).
+  - We created a bubble chart to show the total profit for each category and its contribution to profit.

+The bottom part of this chart is for customer analysis:
+- We created a bar chart to show the top 5 customers that contribute to the profit and their contribution percentage.
+- We calculated a new measure for the number of unique customers:
+    ```DAX
+    =DISTINCTCOUNT(FactInternetSales[CustomerKey])
+    ```
+- We created a new column for customer age and another column to categorize customers into age groups.
+- We calculated a new measure for the average customer age:
+    ```DAX
+    =AVERAGE(DimCustomer[Customer Age])
+    ```
+- We created 2 cards to display the total number of unique customers and the average customer age.
+- We created **two** cards to show the percentage contribution **to the profit** for each gender.
+- We created a column chart to show the total **profit** for each age group and the percentage contribution to the total profit for the age group that has the largest total profit.
+- We created a map to show the total profit for each country and the percentage contribution to the total profit for the two countries that **have** the largest total profit.